wi7a1ian/csharp-cpu-lab/README.md

 If the cache always chooses the least recently used cache line then the line that covered the address range from X to Y will be evicted when we read from Z.
 Reading again from address X will cause a cache miss.
 The problem only occurs because the addresses are spaced a multiple of 0x800 apart.
 I will call this distance the critical stride.
 Variables whose distance in memory is a multiple of the critical stride will contend for the same cache lines.

-The critical stride can be calculated as: (critical stride) = (number of sets) x (line size) = (total cache size) / (number of ways)
+The critical stride can be calculated as: `(critical stride) = (number of sets) x (line size) = (total cache size) / (number of ways)`

+##### Exemplary cache organization
+	1024x1024 matrix, Intel Core i5 with L1 cache 128KB, 8-ways, line size of 64.
+	Each cache line can hold 8 floats of 8 bytes each.
+	The critical stride is 128KiB / 8 = 16KiB = 2 rows.

 #### Cache contentions in large data structures
-It takes much more time to transpose the matrix when the size of the matrix is a multiple of the level-1 cache size.
+It takes much more time to transpose the matrix when the size of the matrix is a multiple of the L1 cache size.
 This is because the critical stride is a multiple of the size of a matrix line.
-The effect is much more dramatic when contentions occur in the level-2 cache...
+The effect is much more dramatic when contentions occur in the L2 cache...

 A cache works most efficiently when the data are accessed sequentially.
 It works somewhat less efficiently when data are accessed backwards and much less efficiently when data are accessed in a random manner.
 This applies to reading as well as writing data.
 Multidimensional arrays should be accessed with the last index changing in the innermost loop.
 This reflects the order in which the elements are stored in memory.

+#### Hyperthreading
+Usually L1 cache lines are private, but enabling hyperthreads will make them share L1 cache which in turns cause resource contingency (cache invalidation).
+Projects that strongly base on proper L1 cache utilization should turn this feature off.

+#### Guidelines
+Try to answer two questions:
+- How big is your cache line?
+- What's the most commonly accessed data?

 When iterating over arrays, consider CPU cache sizes (L1=64kb, L2=2MB, L3=8MB) and process only X (= L1 size) bytes at a time for best performance gain.
 Remember about critical stride.
 I.E: when acessing memory on Intel Core i7-8550U try not to jump by more than 128KiB / 8-ways = 16KiB to maximize L1 cache.